 A bone density test is the best procedure to estimate fracture risk.
 Your physician will interpret the bone density test result in the backdrop of all the risk factors for osteoporosis and laboratory tests, when necessary, to give you customized recommendations for lifestyle and dietary adjustments and drug therapy, if appropriate.

-The World Health Organization has developed an on-line tool, the FRAX calculator to aid in estimating the risk of osteoporotic fractures based on bone density and the risk factors listed above.
+An on-line tool, the FRAX calculator, aids in estimating the risk of osteoporotic fractures based on bone density and the risk factors listed above.
 The FRAX calculator is useful, but has some limitations that patients should be aware of, including the fact that DXA measurement at the proximal femur (hip) is required, and that it cannot be used to monitor the efficacy of drug treatment for osteoporosis.
 While this tool is freely available online, we strongly encourage you to consult with your specialist physician or health care provider to devise the most appropriate approach to improve and maintain your bone health.